danielmarreirosdeoliveira/clj-protos/README.md

 The same as fullstack-clj, but this time using [defn-over-http](https://github.com/eighttrigrams/defn-over-http) to mediate the communication between frontend and backend.

+## mount-lucene-jwt

+In part this was created, amongst other things, to understand a luminus starter project which used `mount` and to dabble a bit with `lucene`.
+Apart from that, I took the approach of `fullstack-clj` a step further insofar as now authorization also gets done over the now single endpoint.

 ## plain-planner-clj

 A project planning tool.
 Apart from it being another exploration of web technologies, the general idea here was to build a timeline based